DiRW: Path-Aware Digraph Learning for Heterophily: Experiments

-\textbf{Node-wise Learnable Path Aggregator.} By employing our nuanced attention mechanism to discern the salience of different paths, DiRW adeptly differentiates between effective and ineffective sampling sequences, thereby distilling high-quality node embeddings and results in an average performance boost of 5.36\%.
-The node-wise attention mechanism excels by integrating a dual MLP, which is adept at capturing complex and subtle nuances in the path embeddings as compared to the single MLP used in the JK and Gate attention mechanisms.
-The dual-layer MLP not only processes the initial linear transformation of the path embeddings but also applies a subsequent layer that refines the feature representation.
+\textbf{Node-wise learnable path aggregator.} By utilizing our attention mechanism, DiRW effectively distinguishes between productive and unproductive sampling sequences, leading to high-quality node embeddings and an average performance boost of 5.36\%.
+The node-wise attention mechanism employs a dual MLP, which captures complex nuances in path embeddings more effectively than the single MLP used in the JK and Gate attention mechanisms.